ibm-cloud-docs/discovery/custom-config.md

 #### exclude_tag_attributes
 {: #configref_exclude_tag_attributes}

-`"exclude_tag_attributes" : array` - An array of HTML attribute names that are removed by the conversion regardless of which HTML tag they are present in. **Note:** You will receive an error message if you specify both `exclude_tag_attributes` and `keep_tag_attributes` in the same configuration - only one may be specified per configuration.
+`"exclude_tag_attributes" : array` - An array of HTML attribute names that are removed by the conversion regardless of which HTML tag they are present in.

+You receive an error message if you specify both `exclude_tag_attributes` and `keep_tag_attributes` in the same configuration - only one may be specified per configuration.
 If present, `keep_tag_attributes` must be completely removed from the configuration; it cannot be present as an empty array.
+{: note}

 #### keep_tag_attributes
 {: #configref_keep_tag_attributes}

-`"keep_tag_attributes" : array` - An array of HTML attribute names that are retained by the conversion. **Note:** You will receive an error message if you specify both `keep_tag_attributes` and `exclude_tag_attributes` in the same configuration - only one may be specified per configuration.
+`"keep_tag_attributes" : array` - An array of HTML attribute names that are retained by the conversion.

+You receive an error message if you specify both `keep_tag_attributes` and `exclude_tag_attributes` in the same configuration - only one may be specified per configuration.
 If present, `exclude_tag_attributes` must be completely removed from the configuration; it cannot be present as an empty array.
+{: note}

 #### extracted_fields
 {: #configref_extracted}